Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-Merchant Id* |   | The unique id (GUID) of the merchant in which the order is placed OrderId* |   | Provide the order id that you want to cancel Date* |   | The date on which the order is created in mm/dd/yy format Comment |   | Specify the customer's reason for the order cancellation DisplayCommentToUser |   | Value: True/False.
+Merchant Id* | string  | The unique id (GUID) of the merchant in which the order is placed OrderId* | int  | Provide the order id that you want to cancel Date* | date  | The date on which the order is created in mm/dd/yy format Comment |  string | Specify the customer's reason for the order cancellation DisplayCommentToUser | boolean  | Value: True/False.
 Specify whether to make the custom comment visible (True) or invisible (False) to the end-customer
-PGResponse |   | The response received from the payment gateway OperatorID |   | Current user id - It could be store, admin, manager CancelReason* |   | Value: Auto populated reason
+PGResponse |  string | The response received from the payment gateway OperatorID | string  | Current user id - It could be store, admin, manager CancelReason* | string  | Value: Auto populated reason

 ## Cancel Order Lineitem